Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- In two matchups against the Texans, Garoppolo averaged 167 passing yards per game, 32.5 yards fewer than his over/under in Sunday's game.
+- Garoppolo averages 167 passing yards per game in two matchups against the Texans, 49.5 fewer yards his over/under in Sunday's game.

+- Garoppolo threw a touchdown one time over those two games against the Texans, and has yet to throw multiple touchdown passes against them.

 - Note: Garoppolo's stats vs. Texans date back to 2016.

-- The Texans are giving up 253.7 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The Texans are giving up 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Texans defense is ranked ninth in the NFL.
+- At 1.4 passing TDs conceded per game, the Texans defense is ranked ninth in the league.

 Recent Performances

-- Last week against the Titans, Garoppolo went 26-for-35 (74.3 percent) for 322 yards, while tossing one touchdown and two interceptions.
+- In last week's outing against the Titans, Garoppolo racked up 322 yards while completing 74.3% of his passes, while throwing one touchdown with two interceptions.

 Garoppolo's San Francisco Teammates